letssteam/micropython-editor-experimental/README.md

 # Let's STEAM - [MicroPython](https://micropython.org/) Editor (experimentation)

-This is a simple experimentation to use MicroPython on the STM32L475 board (and STM32WB55 later).
+This is a simple experimentation to use MicroPython on the STM32L475 board (and STM32WB55 later ?).

 Link to test : [https://letssteam.github.io/micropython-experiments/](https://letssteam.github.io/micropython-experiments/)